msherif4/kodo/docs/source/getting_started.rst

 .. _quick-start:

-If you are primarily interested in quickly trying some Kodo examples or building the unit-tests, we have tried to make that as easy as possible.
+If you are primarily interested in quickly trying some Kodo examples or building the unit tests, we have tried to make that as easy as possible.
 Provided that you have the `Tools Needed`_ installed.

-.. note:: We recommend trying to build and run the unit-tests, before
+.. note:: We recommend trying to build and run the unit tests before
           using Kodo in your own project.
 However, if you want to skip this step you may jump directly to :ref:`using-kodo-in-your-application`